Making Outdoor Gear More Accessible and Equitable

 The mission of this program is to increase a child’s time and experience outdoors so there should be alignment with that mission from applicants.

-Decisions will be made by October 3, 2025
+Decisions are likely made by October 2026.

 • Grantees will need to submit a grant report by May 15, 2026 via another google form.
 Photos of the gear being used will be required as well as testimonials from teachers, parents or administrators.